Starrkärr Church: 1842 –

 The present-day church is built in a Neoclassical style.
 The latest renovation and conversion was done in 2000.
 The church interior was repainted, the floors were sanded and oiled, the choir was extended and an interior stair to the gallery was added.
 A play room and facilities for the church staff were also added.

 Furnishings and architecture

 The pulpit in Renaissance style was made in 1682 and was remodeled in 1738.
 The angel hanging above the pulpit was donated to the church in 1703.

 The baptismal font made in 1960, by artist E. Sands was replaced in 2000, with a wooden copy of the original 13th-century font.
 The medieval font was donated to the Swedish History Museum in Stockholm in 1868.
 The font is classified by the museum as having set the tone for the Starrkärrsskolan (the Starrkärr style).
 A similar baptismal can be found in Vallda Church in northern Halland.
 Elements of the motifs on the font can also be found on the font in Stråvall Church in Varberg.

-The organ has 14 stops and is made by the Magnusson Brothes in Gothenburg.
+The organ has 14 stops and is made by the Magnusson Brothers in Gothenburg.
 An additional choir organ made by Västbo Orgelbyggeri, was added in 1969.